Acute Pancreatitis

 Progression

-• Characterised by peripancreatic fat necrosis and parenchymal edema.
+• Characterised by peripancreatic fat necrosis and parenchymal oedema.

-• Involves widespread pancreatic necrosis with hemorrhage and gland dysfunction.
+• Involves widespread pancreatic necrosis with haemorrhage and gland dysfunction.

 • Complications include pseudocyst formation (encapsulation by granulation tissue) or abscess development (bacterial infection of necrotic tissue).